How I Organize Customer Feedback in 9 Effective Steps

 1. Centralize all feedback in one place

-Gather feedback from all channels—email, surveys, social media, customer support, and live chats—into a single location.
+Gather feedback from all channels—email, SMS surveys, social media, customer support, and live chats—into a single location.
 Centralized feedback collection ensures nothing falls through the cracks and simplifies the organization process.

 2. Categorize feedback by themes